Skip to content

 Non-$ values pass through unchanged (color="red", color="#ff0000").

-Default border color: When borderStyle or outlineStyle is set without an explicit color, the theme's $separator token is used automatically.
+Default border color: When borderStyle or outlineStyle is set without an explicit color, $border-default is used automatically. <TextInput> / <TextArea> upgrade to $border-focus on focus.

 Token Reference